 Why is the scholarship focused on women, peace and security?

-Twenty years ago, the UN Security Council adopted resolution 1325 on women, peace and security.
+2020 was the 20th anniversary since the adoption of the resolution 1325 on women, peace and security by the UN Security Council.
 The scholarship is established to promote individuals who are committed to issues regarding women’s participation in conflict resolution.
 It gives young agents of change in some of FBA’s partner countries the opportunity to, during the course of a year, deepen their knowledge and experience in relation to the women, peace and security agenda.

 Why is FBA assigned to manage the scholarship?

 Women, peace and security is one of FBA’s areas of expertise and forms an important part of the activities that the government agency carries out in its partner countries.
 As Sweden’s expert agency within this field, FBA is tasked with strengthening the women, peace and security agenda.
-In addition, FBA has a special government assignment to highlight the 20th anniversary since the adoption of resolution 1325.
+In addition, FBA had a special government assignment to highlight the 20th anniversary since the adoption of resolution 1325 in 2020.

 Who can apply for the scholarship?